How To Find Meaning In Life, Backed By Research

 Human beings certainly gravitate to religion and it seems we all have an tendency to believe in some sort of karma.
 Your mind may require meaning.
 Studies show it’s one of the key factors underlying happiness and motivation.

-So what is meaning in life and what does research say about how we might be able to find it?
+So what does research say about how we might be able to find meaning in life?

 Some research indicates that to have meaning in your life you must have a story.
 You need to reflect on how things could have been and why they turned out the way they did.
 Seeing that things had a direction and a purpose provides meaning.